aws/aws-sdk-ruby/CONTRIBUTING.md

 ## What we are looking for

 We are open to anything that improves the SDK and doesn't unnecessarily cause backwards-incompatible changes.
-If you are unsure if your idea is something we would be open to, please ask us; Open a ticket, send us an email, or post on the [forums](https://forums.aws.amazon.com/forum.jspa?forumID=125).
+If you are unsure if your idea is something we would be open to, please ask us; Open an issue, send us an email, or ask in the [Gitter channel](https://gitter.im/aws/aws-sdk-ruby).
 Specifically, here are a few things that we would appreciate help on:

 1. **Waiters** – Waiter configurations are located in the apis directory.
 2. **Docs** – We  greatly appreciate contributions to our documentation.
 The docs are written as code comments and via a pair of (YARD)[https://github.com/lsegal/yard] plugins.
 3. **Tests** – We maintain high code coverage, but if there are any tests you feel are missing, please add them.
 4. **Convenience features** – Are there any features you feel would add value to the SDK?
 Contributions in this area would be greatly appreciated.
+See the [feature requests document](https://github.com/aws/aws-sdk-ruby/blob/master/FEATURE_REQUESTS.md) for a list of ideas.
 5. If you have some other ideas, please let us know!

 ## Running the unit tests